County or National

 Unbadged Singles

 Canterbury bowlers have the rough side of the draw in the unbadged with Colin Strouts, Tom Attaway, Bryan Nicholson, Darren Ellis, Dean Ellis and Damian Hone all starting their Thursday matches away.
-Luckier have been Andy Ferguson, Mark Collison and David Charlton who start at Home.
+Luckier have been Andy Ferguson, Mark Collison and David Charlton who started at Home.

 Fours